johbry17/Red-Light-Green-Light/README.md

 - Thanks to HarvardX’s CS50 AI for the initial inspiration.

 <a id="cnn-footnote"></a>
-**[1]** CNN diagram inspired by _Deep learning for wireless capsule endoscopy: a systematic review and meta-analysis_, Soffer, Shelly, et al, _Gastrointestinal Endoscopy_, © 2020 American Society for Gastrointestinal Endoscopy.
+**[1]** CNN diagram inspired by _[Deep learning for wireless capsule endoscopy: a systematic review and meta-analysis](https://www.giejournal.org/article/S0016-5107(20)34193-6/abstract)_, Soffer, Shelly, et al, _Gastrointestinal Endoscopy_, © 2020 American Society for Gastrointestinal Endoscopy.
 Image generated with AI and edited by Bryan Johns.
 Used for educational purposes only.
 If this use does not qualify as fair use, I am happy to remove the image upon request.

 ## Author
 Bryan Johns, September 2025